Close

 Content Design, Paper Prototype, & Usability Testing

-Preliminary Design Ideas
+Testing Preliminary Design Ideas

 I began designing the website with a paper prototype because it was a quick way to work out our design ideas.
 I rewrote all the headers and web copy to be simple, and straightforward.
 More than 50% of the old web copy was eliminated.

-Overall, student feedback was positive.
-Students reported that the prototype was much easier to navigate than the pre-existing website (average student usability rating was 8.1 of 10).
-In fact, one student said, "I really like it.
+Overall, student feedback was highly positive.
+Participants found the prototype significantly easier to navigate compared to the current website, with an average usability rating of 8.1 out of 10.
+One student remarked, "I really like it.
 I want to use it right now.
-It's a lot easier for arranging my internship."The average completion rate across scenarios was 73%.
+It's a lot easier for arranging my internship."
+The average completion rate across usability scenarios was 73%, indicating strong user engagement and success with the prototype.

 High Fidelity Prototypes & Moderated Usability Testing